Television timeout: NHL

-The SHL introduced television timeouts, also known as "power breaks", for the 2009–2010 season.

 Motorsports

-Most races are unable to accommodate television timeouts, but certain events, such as the NASCAR Camping World Truck Series, events are structured with a safety car after 20 minutes of green flag action to help inexperienced drivers acclimate themselves with pit stops (full green flag pit stops are discouraged in order to help younger drivers gain experience with live pit stops in a more controlled environment).
+Most motorsport races are unable to accommodate television timeouts, but certain events, such as the NASCAR Camping World Truck Series, events are structured with a safety car after 20 minutes of green flag action to help inexperienced drivers acclimate themselves with pit stops (full green flag pit stops are discouraged in order to help younger drivers gain experience with live pit stops in a more controlled environment).
 In order to alleviate the lack of television timeout periods, technology such as Side-By-Side has been introduced.
 During the Sprint All-Star Race, commercials are only taken between periods after the pit stop, or during safety car situations.

 Professional wrestling

-Events which are broadcast on live television but not pay per view require scheduling of matches to fit the advertising breaks, with the general overview of segments in an event being known as "the format".
+Professional wrestling events which are broadcast on live television but not pay per view require scheduling of matches to fit the advertising breaks, with the general overview of segments in an event being known as "the format".
 Most matches are given limited time, so they start and finish between breaks but matches such as the main event may be scheduled over more than one segment.
 Due to the nature of modern wrestling where there are no rounds and matches are one fall to finish, the match has to continue for the stadium audience while the break happens.
-There is no "timeout", but the wrestlers have several tricks to use to keep up the appearance of the match, such as long rest holds, the "double knock down" closeline spot, a wrestler taunting the opponent & the crowd, or a spectacular jump over the ropes that knocks down all the wrestlers until the break is over.
+There is no "timeout", but the wrestlers have several tricks to use to keep up the appearance of the match, such as long rest holds, the "double knock down" clothesline spot, a wrestler taunting the opponent & the crowd, or a spectacular jump over the ropes that knocks down all the wrestlers until the break is over.

 Tennis

-Beginning after the third game of the set, commercial breaks are taken at the end of every odd-numbered game during players' changeovers and at the completion of any set.
-Commercial breaks are not taken during tiebreaks or during changeovers after 6-5 in the fifth set of a major men's match or 6-5 in the third set of a major women's match.
+In tennis, beginning after the third game of the set, commercial breaks are taken at the end of every odd-numbered game during players' changeovers and at the completion of any set.
+Commercial breaks are not taken during tiebreaks or during changeovers after 6–5 in the fifth set of a major men's match or 6–5 in the third set of a major women's match.